 Notice the straight edge that isn’t highlighted?
 It isn’t highlighted because no single purely spectral wavelength corresponds to that line.
 That means that no, you can’t buy a pure magenta laser of some single wavelength from Amazon, sorry.
 That straight, infinitely thin edge can only be achieved by mixing pure spectra, as no single spectra represents those perceived colours.

-The final “gee whiz moment” for you is to realize that if we have an infinite number of little lights, just like way back at Question #1, you should now realize that the bulls*it colours represented inside represent all of the possible mixtures of the visible light wavelengths, plotted out using some alien number system.
+The final “gee whiz moment” may be to appreciate that if we have an infinite number of little lights, just like way back at Question #1, you should now realize that the bulls*it colours represented inside represent all of the possible mixtures of the visible light wavelengths, plotted out using some alien, human massaged, number system.
 Mix any combination of lasers, and you end up somewhere inside that ever important diagram!
 Project a pure laser out of… well… a laser, and you are projecting out a light that has a chromaticity somewhere around that purple outlined region in FIGURE LESS WTF C!